ivans-innovation-lab-monorepos/my-company-backend/README.md

 ## Benefits

 - Release management is simple (Libraries are always in SNAPSHOT.
 Every application depends on the latest library/component SNAPSHOT.
 I should introduce release versions on the level of application/s because this applications are exposing REST API that will be consumed by external partner applications, and you want to communicate changes).
-Maven repo tools like Nexus are not necessary.
 - **Continuous Integration is improved** (The code is integrated and tested more frequently because everything is build and tested on every push to one repository, so we know how change on a library level will affect some of the applications early in the process)
 - No need for additional tools (In mult-repo scenario you need to coordinate many repos which is very hard.
 We tend to use ChatOps platforms like Atomist and Slack to coordinate our work.
 In mono-repo scenario we can rely on Github only.
+Maven repo tools like Nexus are not necessary, we are not relasing our libraries (always in SNAPSHOT).

 ## Drawbacks